xster/flutter-wiki/IntelliJ---Flutter-Setup-Tips-and-Tricks.md

+_(this page will be deleted once we move it to flutter.io -- see https://github.com/flutter/website/issues/1567)_

 IntelliJ is a full-featured IDE; it supports refactorings, code navigation, debugging, searching, and source control integration.

 The following is a subjective take on getting IntelliJ to be a bit more lightweight (and slightly speedier) editor.
 Your mileage may vary.